epidemian/advent-of-code-2022/README.md

 A deceptive title for a path-finding problem.
 I initially reused (i.e., copy-pasted) a Dijkstra's algorithm implementation [from my last-year's AoC solution](https://github.com/epidemian/advent-of-code-2021/blob/main/src/dijkstra.rs), which worked alright, but needed to brute-force the solution to part 2 by computing the shortest path from any starting point of height 0 (around 600 points on the given input) to the end point.

 This brute-forcing meant a subpar runtime performance and a noticeable delay when running in debug mode (~1.6 seconds).
 After some reading and time spent on a chin-grabbing thinking pose, i could adapt that algorithm to compute all distances to the end point in one go and use those computed distances for both part 1 and 2.
 This improved performance significantly, reducing the runtime for this puzzle to around the same ballpark of any of the previous ones :)

+### Day 13: Distress Signal

+This one was a very nice excuse to implement a custom ordering logic through the Ord/PartialOrd traits.
+I also learned how to do slice patterns like those typical in functional programming using the `@` operator to capture a part of a pattern: `let [head, tail @ ..] = a_slice else { handle_empty_case() }`.

+Initially, i used [`serde_json`](https://docs.rs/serde_json/latest/serde_json/) to quickly parse the inputs as JSON arrays, but then i implemented a custom ad-hoc parser in the form of a very basic loop to avoid the need for an external dependency.